joe24ibm/watsonxChallenge/README.md

 ## License

-This project is for demonstration purposes and does not include a specific license.
+This project is for watsonx challenge demonstration purposes and does not include a specific license.

 ## Contact

-For any questions or issues, please contact [your email or GitHub username].
+For any questions or issues, please contact joehuang@ibm.com.